MicrosoftDocs/sql-docs/docs/tools/visual-studio-code/mssql-query-history.md

 ms.date: 5/24/2022
 ---

-# Query History in the mssql extension
+# Query history in the mssql extension

 This article introduces the functionality of query history in the mssql extension for VS Code.
-Query History is displayed as a section in the SQL Server view, which is available in the side bar by default when the [mssql extension for VS Code](mssql-extensions-vscode.md) is installed.
+Query history is displayed as a section in the SQL Server view, which is available in the side bar by default when the [mssql extension for VS Code](mssql-extensions-vscode.md) is installed.

 :::image type="content" alt-text="Screenshot of Query History viewlet with a blank area below the header." source="./media/mssql-query-history/query-history-tab.png":::